Moonhaven (TV series)

-Moonhaven is a dystopic sci-fi series produced by AMC+ that premiered on July 7, 2022.
+Moonhaven is a utopian science fiction television series produced by AMC+ that premiered on July 7, 2022.
 The series depicts a quasi-utopian community set on a part of the Moon, intended to develop the technical and cultural means to save a ravaged Earth.
 The first episode begins with a murder, and the first season develops around a pivotal event for this project on the Moon, called the Bridge, when the first generations of Mooners, as the people from this community are called, will go back to Earth to teach the Earthers a way to overcome their ecological and economic crisis.

-The series is directed by Peter Ocko, and cast actors such as Dominic Monaghan, Emma McDonald, Kadeem Hardison, Amara Karan and Joe Manganiello.
+The series is directed by Peter Ocko, and the cast includes Dominic Monaghan, Emma McDonald, Kadeem Hardison, Amara Karan, and Joe Manganiello.

-On July 28, 2022 it was reported that the series has been renewed for a second season by AMC+.
-A few months later, the series was canceled as AMC+ decided to not move forward with the second season.
+On July 28, 2022, it was reported that the series had been renewed for a second season by AMC+.
+A few months later, the renewal decision was reversed and the series was canceled.

 Premise

-The series is set three generations after settlers left a dying Earth to build a 500-square-mile colony on the moon.
+The series is set three generations after settlers left a dying Earth to build a 500-square-mile colony on the Moon.
 Rather than eyeing the lunar surface as a potential Earth replacement, the community of Moonhaven was sent with a powerful artificial intelligence system designed to find solutions for Earth’s problems.
-As the pilot begins, a younger generation of moon settlers is on the verge of returning to Earth with what they’ve learned, a last-gasp humanitarian mission.
+As the pilot begins, a younger generation of Moon settlers is on the verge of returning to Earth with what they’ve learned, a last-gasp humanitarian mission.